Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Suns

 Kentavious Caldwell-Pope Insights vs. the Suns

-- Defensively, the Suns are sixth in the league, conceding 111.6 points per game.
+- Defensively, the Suns are sixth in the league, giving up 111.6 points per game.

-- The Suns are the 11th-ranked team in the NBA, allowing 42.9 rebounds per contest.
+- The Suns give up 42.9 rebounds per game, ranking 11th in the league.

-- The Suns are the third-ranked squad in the league, conceding 23.4 assists per game.
+- Looking at assists, the Suns have allowed 23.4 per contest, third in the league.

-- The Suns are the third-ranked team in the NBA at allowing threes, conceding 11.4 made 3-pointers per contest.
+- In terms of 3-pointers, the Suns are third in the NBA, conceding 11.4 makes per contest.

 Kentavious Caldwell-Pope vs. the Suns